-Protect our kids from a lifetime of addiction
+Protect your kids from a lifetime of addiction.

-E-cigarettes and “vapes” are battery-powered devices that heat a liquid solution (often flavored) to produce a smoke-like aersol inhaled by the user.
+Vapes are battery-powered devices that heat a liquid solution (often flavored) to produce a smoke-like aerosol inhaled by the user.
 They usually use “pods,” which are replaceable cartridges that contain the burnable liquid or “juice.”

 Studies show that the human brain is still developing until age 25, with the fastest growth happening during the teen years.
 Adding nicotine to the mix?
 That’s a recipe for long-term damage.